Quadratic differentials as stability conditions: collapsing subsurfaces: Introduction

 \paragraph*{\textbf{Comparison of exchange graphs}} We start from a distinguished heart of $\calD(\colsur)$ and need to consider the exchange graph $\EG(\D(\colsur))$ whose vertices are hearts of bounded t-structures and whose arrows are simple tilts (recalled in Section \ref{sec:prelim}).
 The idea is to relate (parts of) $\EG(\colsur)$ and $\EG(\D(\colsur))$.
 When $\mathbf{w} \equiv \mathbf{1}$ this is the relation between triangulations and finite hearts of bounded t-structures of a $\CY_3$ Ginzburg category.

 Recall that $\D(\colsur)$ is by definition a Verdier quotient of a $\CY_3$ category $\calD_3(\surfo)$.
-While a $\w$-mixed-angulation can always be refined to a triangulation, a general expectation is that \emph{not} all hearts in $\D(\colsur)$ arise as quotients of hearts in~$\Dsan$.
+While a partial triangulation can always be refined to a triangulation, a general expectation is that \emph{not} all hearts in $\D(\colsur)$ arise as quotients of hearts in~$\Dsan$.
 When they do, we call them hearts \emph{of quotient type}.
-We restrict to the principal part $\EGb(\colsur)$ of $\EG(\colsur)$ whose vertices are those mixed-angulations that can be refined to a successive flip of a triangulation~$\TT$ fixed once and for all.
-Correspondingly, $\EGb(\D(\colsur))$ includes precisely hearts that are quotients of tilts of the heart of $\calD_3(\surfo)$ associated to~$\TT$ under the original ($\mathbf{w}=\mathbf{1}$) correspondence.
+We restrict to the principal part $\EGb(\colsur)$ of $\EG(\colsur)$ whose vertices are those partial triangulations that can be refined to a successive flip of a triangulation~$\TT$ fixed once and for all.
+Correspondingly, $\EGb(\D(\colsur))$ includes precisely hearts that are quotients of tilts of the heart of $\calD_3(\surfo)$ associated to~$\TT$ under the original ($\mathbf{w}\equiv\mathbf{1}$) correspondence.
 The definition and study of these graphs covers Sections~\ref{sec_subsurface} and~\ref{sec:cat sub/col} and leads to the isomorphism \be \EGb(\colsur) \cong \EGb(\D(\colsur)), \ee stated as Theorem~\ref{thm:EGiso}.
 It allows us to define the map~$K$ of Theorem \ref{intro:KrhoBihol} on the complement~$B_2$ of the locus of differentials with more than one horizontal saddle connection.

-The viewpoint of refining $\mathbf{w}$-mixed-angulations to triangulations makes it also clear why quotient categories naturally arise in this context: Any two triangulation refinements of a mixed-angulation differ by successive flips in the additional edges and we show in Proposition~\ref{equal_quot_heart} that the resulting quotient heart is independent of these choices.
+The viewpoint of refining partial triangulations to triangulations makes it also clear why quotient categories naturally arise in this context: Any two triangulation refinements of a partial triangulation differ by successive flips in the additional edges and we show in Proposition~\ref{equal_quot_heart} that the resulting quotient heart is independent of these choices.
 A consequence of the main result and \eqref{intro_EG_iso} is that the union of $\bC$-orbits of hearts of quotient type of $\calD(\colsur)$ form connected components of $\Stab(\D(\colsur))$.